joswinemmanuel/Info-Collector/README.md

-# Bot to Collect Information about Someone using Google / Bing / Yahoo!
+# Info Collector collects information about someone using Google / Bing / Yahoo

 This code is a bot that uses Puppeteer to collect information about someone from multiple search engines, including Google, Bing, and Yahoo!.
 It performs a search using a specified search term, retrieves the search results, and saves them to separate files.